"A CANBERRA BOY IN LORD HOWE ISLAND"

 I was privileged to see several LHI woodhens, which are indigenous to the place.
 Their population got down to under 20 pairs in the early 80’s, but it is now back to a population of about 300.
 They were saved because feral pigs, goats and cats were eradicated from the island and the number of rats was reduced.
 It's a flightless bird of a similar size to a chook and is a relative of the New Zealand Weka.

 Below is a photo of a LHI woodhen.

 LHI had no mammals until they were introduced by Europeans, other than a type of bat, and as the birds did not fear predators, both human non-human, because fear was not a necessary trait when there were no predators, they were particularly vulnerable.

 LHI also has two species of tern, being the white tern and the sooty tern.
 Terns are always found in pairs because they say, “One good tern deserves another."

-The most common tree on the island would be the kentia palm which is indigenous to the place.
-There are other interesting trees, such as one which is obviously a relative of the Morton Bay fig, which spreads its roots all over the place.
+The most common tree on the island would be the kentia palm, which is indigenous to the place.
+There are other interesting trees, such as one which may be a relative of the Morton Bay fig, which spreads its roots all over the place.